Noaaan/MythicMetals/PATCHNOTES.md

 ## Changes

+- Updated the Chinese Translations (#279, big thanks to VeriTas-arch!)
 - Unobtainium Blocks and Ores are now of uncommon rarity
 - Added compat with Sword Blocking Mechanics (#280)
 - The Aegis and Midas Gold Swords are now present in the `#mythicmetals:swords` tag